Beckwith Residential Support Services

 A computer station with internet access and scanner is available in a quiet area near the Nugent Hall mini-desk.
 This computer station, located in a private area, has Kurzweil 3000 and Dragon Naturally Speaking installed along with internet access and a scanner.

-Residents may dine in Ikenberry Dining Hall, which is connected to Nugent Hall, or any University Housing dining facility.
+The Ikenberry Dining Hall is conveniently connected to Nugent Hall; students may also dine at any other University Housing dining facility.